withastro/docs/src/pages/en/migrate.md

 **1. ESM Import (Recommended)**

 **Example:** `import './style.css';`
-**When to use this:** If your CSS file lives inside of the `src/` directory, and you want your CSS to be bundled and optimized by Astro.
+**When to use this:** If your CSS file lives inside of the `src/` directory, and you want automatic CSS build and optimization features.

 Use an ESM import to add some CSS onto the page.
-Astro detects all CSS imports and is able to build, optimize, and add your CSS to the page automatically.
+Astro detects these CSS imports and then builds, optimizes, and adds the CSS to the page automatically.
+This is the easiest way to migrate from `Astro.resolve()` while keeping the automatic building/bundling that Astro provides.

 ```astro
 ---